site-78/legal-codex/docs/Title I. Introduction/I. Purpose.md

 A. Amendments to the Legal Codex may only occur under the following circumstances:

- * Unilateral amendment by the Vice Administrator or any superior authority;
+ * Unilateral amendment by the Evil Administrator or any superior authority;
  * Passage of a bill within Foundation legislatures; or
- * Amendment by simple majority vote within the Internal Justice Bureau.
+ * Amendment by simple majority vote within the Internal Tribunal Department.

-B. The O5 Council may overturn all amendments from the Internal Justice Bureau.
+B. The O5 Council may overturn all amendments from the Interal Tribunal Department.

-C. Amendments shall be recorded within #codex-updates in the ACF-Gamma server.
+C. Amendments shall be recorded within #codex-updates in the Site-78 server.